-Hemorrhoidectomy is a surgical procedure that is done to treat and manage hemorrhoids or piles.
-Hemorrhoids are inflamed and swollen vascular structures in the anal canal often associated with increased intra-abdominal pressure as seen with straining during defecation, irregular bowel habits, etc.
+Hemorrhoidectomy is a surgical procedure to treat and manage hemorrhoids or piles.
+Hemorrhoids are inflamed and swollen vascular structures in the anal canal often associated with increased intra-abdominal pressure, as seen with straining during defecation, irregular bowel habits, etc.

-Hemorrhoidectomy is usually done as an elective procedure, and it may sometimes be done as an emergency procedure.
+Hemorrhoidectomy is usually done as an elective procedure and may sometimes be done as an emergency.

 It is indicated for the management of hemorrhoids in the following circumstances: